adityakkpk/React-v19-BasicToAdv/TanStackQuery/Readme.md

 Update data
 Creating new data

 When you call `mutate()`, it tells React Query to run the mutation function defined inside the useMutation hook.
-This is needed because the mutation is an action that chanes data, unlike queries, which are used to fetch data and are often auto-executed by React Query when certain conditions are met.
+This is needed because the mutation is an action that chances data, unlike queries, which are used to fetch data and are often auto-executed by React Query when certain conditions are met.

+## Update Post with React Query useMutation | Sync API and Local Cache